 Combining peer-reviewed science with an engaging rhyming text and fun illustrations, The Little Cell Who Lost Its Way tells the story of how an individual microscopic cell organises with others just like it to become a strong and flexible muscle fibre.

-This ebook has been created for children who are exploring how cells form the building blocks of the body.
+This ebook has been created for young children who are beginning to learn about the life sciences, and in this example, how cells form the building blocks of the body.
 It touches on themes of teamwork, biological development and the mysterious scientific process known as ‘myogenesis’.

 Within two generations of the first European settlement of Victoria traditional Aboriginal society was almost entirely destroyed.
 At the same time many European settlers, government officials and missionaries observed and documented aspects of the everyday lives of the people they were displacing.
 This selection of over 700 extracts from a wide variety of these sources provides glimpses into this rich and complex world.
 It includes notes on hunting, fishing and associated technologies; on clothing, ornaments and recreation; on social relationships, exchange systems, ceremonies and associations with Country.

-This etextbook reader is a convenient entry-point into this important body of information which is otherwise often difficult to access, and will be of use to anyone with an interest in Victorian Indigenous history and society.
+This ebook is a convenient entry-point into this important body of information which is otherwise often difficult to access, and will be of use to anyone with an interest in Victorian Indigenous history and society.